 Choosing a psychology program, especially with the many options available in Nebraska, can pose a challenge.
-The following guide to psychology schools in the state, which includes profiles of several undergraduate and graduate programs in Nebraska, contains essential information on the programs offered in the state.
+The following guide to psychology schools in Nebraska, which includes profiles of several undergraduate and graduate programs, contains essential information on the programs offered in the state.
 Nebraska’s universities offer both undergraduate and graduate programs in psychology, preparing students for successful careers in the field.
 Some universities even offer undergraduate and graduate psychology degree programs online, providing students a flexible alternative to a traditional college or university.

-- There are 22 colleges and universities with psychology degree programs in Nebraska.
+- There are 20 not-for-profit colleges and universities with psychology degree programs in Nebraska.1

-- 7 schools provide a master’s or advanced degree in psychology.1
+- 4 schools offer a master’s or advanced degree in psychology.1

 The University of Nebraska-Lincoln awards the Bachelor of Arts (BA) in Psychology and the Bachelor of Science (BS) in Psychology to students who successfully complete the four-year, 120-credit undergraduate program.
 Psychology majors will take a combination of general college coursework, core psychology requirements, and psychology electives focusing on such topics as introduction to psychology, aggression, conflict and conflict resolution, drugs and behavior, and psychology of immigration.
 Eligible students may apply for the Honors Program and may join Psi Chi, the national honor society for psychology students, which holds meetings and hosts events such as Psi Chi Research Night.